 Fees are collected at the start of each school year (or upon registration for new students.)
 An up-to-date fee list can be found on the district website.
-This fee may be waived for students who qualify for free/reduced meals.
-This fee is due annually.
+Fees may be waived for students who qualify for free/reduced meals.
+Fees are due annually.